 It is the mission of Little Flower Catholic School to form young people who live their lives as Jesus did: Rooted in prayer and who strive for a sense of self-worth, academic excellence and the Catholic values of mercy and compassion.

 Our leadership strives to educate the hearts of our students and faculty as God has made them.

-The principal is responsible for the management of the school and leading the faculty.
-Leadership at LFCS is overseen by the Pastor.
-Both are advised by the Student Advisory Council and Finance Council.
+The Principal is responsible for the management of the school and leading the faculty.
+Leadership at Little Flower Catholic School is overseen by the Pastor.
+Both the Principal and Pastor are advised by the Student Advisory Council and Finance Council.

 Mr. Stephen Sanchez is a lifelong Catholic educator, with extensive experience as a principal/administrator, teacher, and youth minister.

 He holds an MA in Educational Leadership from Fordham University, Certification in Business Analytics, Accounting, and Economics from Harvard Business School, and a BA in Philosophy from the University of Notre Dame.
 He comes to Little Flower from Our Lady of Mt.
 Carmel–St. Benedicta Catholic School in Staten Island, NY.

 Prior to his work as a principal and administrator, he taught Spanish and Religion at the middle and high school levels and worked extensively with Catholic programs to assist Spanish speaking immigrant families.

 Fr.
 Matt Worthen was ordained a priest of the Diocese of Pensacola-Tallahassee in 2011.
 Fr.
 Matt was appointed the pastor of Little Flower Catholic Church & School in 2018.